-For feature extraction, overall mAP (mean average precision) of around 30 is highest for Faster RCNN implementations, but at the same time accuracy is also highest at around 80.5%.
-MobileNet R-FCN implementation has a lower mAP of around 15 thus accuracy drops down to about 71.5%.
+Faster R-CNN implementations show an overall mAP (mean average precision) of around 30, which is highest for feature extraction.
+And, at the same time, its accuracy is also highest at around 80.5%.
+MobileNet R-FCN implementation has a lower mAP of around 15.
+Therefore, its accuracy drops down to about 71.5%.

-On the COCO dataset, Faster R-CNN has average mAP for IoU from 0.5 to 0.95 (mAP@[0.5, 0.95]) as 21.9% .
+On the COCO dataset, Faster R-CNN has average mAP for IoU (intersection-over-union) from 0.5 to 0.95 (mAP@[0.5, 0.95]) as 21.9% .
 R-FCN has mAP of 31.5% .
 SSD300 and SSD512 have mAPs of 23.2 and 26.8 respectively .
 YOLO-V2 is at 21.6% whereas YOLO-V3 is at 33% .
 FPN delivers 33.9% .
 RetinaNet stands highest at 40.8%.

 This function focuses on training on hard negatives.
-It is defined as
+It is defined as-

 and p = sigmoid output score.